robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 Main tools and technologies used:

  * Microsoft PowerPoint to create slide decks
- * Jira to manage the product backlog and tickets
+ * JIRA to manage the product backlog and tickets
  * PeopleHR for managing my direct reports

 Technical Solutions Manager